Do you have a grandparent who's had trouble seeing

 After surgery, the person will usually have to do a few special things, like use eyedrops

 Cataract surgery is one of the most common operations performed in the United States.

 More than 1 million surgeries are done every year.
 That's a lot of eyes!

 Why Do People Get Cataracts?

-Like wrinkles on
+Like wrinkles on a person's

-having diabetes and taking certain medicines.
+and taking certain medicines.

 But kids and adults can do something about other risk factors, such as smoking,

 poor nutrition, eye injuries, and unprotected exposure to the sun.
 In other words,

 don't smoke, eat healthy, protect your eyes from injury, and wear your sunglasses!